pgniewko/elasticshells/README.md

 ACKNOWLEDGMENTS
 ===============
-We thank Dominik Gront (Univeristy of Warsaw) for sharing BioShell `Logger` and `LogManager` classes.
+We thank Dominik Gront (University of Warsaw) for sharing BioShell `Logger` and `LogManager` classes.